 How to Make the Crust

-If you have a blender or food processor, this step is really fun.
-Throw some pretzels in, (I used gluten-free), and grind them into a coarse chop.
+If you have a blender or food processor, the next step is really fun.
+Throw in some pretzels, (I used gluten-free), and grind them into a coarse chop.
 Of course, if you'd rather use graham crackers, that's a great substitution.